MUSTAFA2500/AI-Data-Annotation-and-Evaluation-Portfolio/Project_01/README.md

 Format Validation
 ```

+### Workflow explanation

+1. Select a small public dataset.
+2. Inspect the images and decide which objects should be annotated.
+3. Define the annotation ontology.
+4. Write clear annotation guidelines.
+5. Perform the initial annotations.
+6. Review the annotations a second time.
+7. Correct errors and inconsistencies.
+8. Run quality control checks.
+9. Export the final structured data.
+10. Validate the exported format.

 ---

 ## 7. Quality Control

-The quality-control process focuses on identifying and correcting:
+The quality-control process focuses on identifying and correcting annotation issues before the data is considered complete.

+### Quality-control checks

 * Annotation inconsistencies
 * Missing annotations